Carleton Knights: Golf

+Tennis

+At the 2021 NCAA Division III men's tennis championships, Leo Vithoontien won the singles title, while Vithoontien and teammate Xander Zuczek won the doubles title.

 Club sports

 Carleton offers 25 student-run club sports teams.

 Ultimate clubs have had the most national success; the school's top men's team, Carleton Ultimate Team (CUT), and women's team, Syzygy, are perennial national contenders in the USA Ultimate College Division I tournaments.
 CUT has qualified for nationals all but two years since 1989, and won the National Championship in 2001, 2009, 2011, and 2017.
 Syzygy has qualified for women's nationals all but two years since 1987, and won the National Championship in 2000.
 The other men's Ultimate team, the Gods of Plastic, won the 2010 and 2012 College Division III Open National Championships, and the other women's Ultimate team, Eclipse, won the College Division III Women's nationals in 2011, 2016, and 2017.

 The women's rugby team was founded in 1978.
 Each year the team plays a fall season in the National Small College Rugby Organization.
 The women's ruggers won the Division 3 National Championship in 2011.